Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 Tabletop Teamfight is tactics game about finding strong synergies and counters, designed for
 [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/).
-It borrows familiar characters from other games so that players use their existing knowlege and play out "who would win" situations.
+It borrows familiar characters from other games so that players use their existing knowledge and play out "who would win" situations.

 Gameplay is quick and streamlined for playing several games in a row, each with a different